 - Permit both parties to have an advisor or support person of their choice at the proceedings and any related meeting.

-- Provide prompt written notice of the outcome to both parties simultaneously.
+- Provide prompt written notice of the outcome and rationale to both parties simultaneously.

-As long as sexual assault survivors remain enrolled at Millikin University, there is no time limitation for them to report complaints and receive services from the University.
-While there is no time limit for filing a complaint of sexual assault, survivors are reminded that the University retains jurisdiction over individuals only so long as they remain enrolled or employed by the University.
+As long as the reporting party remains enrolled at Millikin University, there is no time limitation for them to report complaints and receive services from the University.
+While there is no time limit for filing a complaint of sexual assault, the reporting party is reminded that the University retains jurisdiction over individuals only so long as they remain enrolled or employed by the University.

-If the sexual assault survivor is a student but the alleged perpetrator is not an MU student or employee, the staff members of the Division of Student Development and the staff of Growing Strong will provide the survivor with information and support through the civil or criminal justice process.
+If the reporting party is a student but the alleged responding party is not an MU student or employee, the staff members of the Division of Student Affairs and the staff of Growing Strong will provide the reporting party with information and support through the civil or criminal justice process.
 University resources are available to survivors of sexual assault regardless of the alleged perpetrator’s connection or lack of connection to the University.

 Students who feel they may have committed sexual assault may contact any of the resources listed above for referral to campus or off-campus support services.